 Eusebio Pedroza's professional boxing career spanned more than 18 years — from 1973 to 1992.

-Pedroza made his debut against Julio Garcia at the age of 17 on December 1, 1973, defeating Garcia via 4th round TKO.
+Pedroza made his professional boxing debut against Julio Garcia at the age of 17 on December 1, 1973, defeating Garcia via 4th round TKO.
 He went on to win 8 more consecutive fights after the debut, which included 5 wins via stoppage.

 Pedroza had his first world title fight at the age of 20 on April 3, 1976 after 15 professional fights, against Alfonso Zamora for the WBA title.
 He lost to Zamora via 2nd round KO.